prolearner/hypertorch/README.md

 - `fixed_point`: implicit differentiation; it computes the hypergradient by iterating the differentiated update mapping at the last inner iterate, interpreted as a fixed point equation.
 NOTE: good pracices to prevent divercence include checking that the update mapping is indeed a contracton.
 - `CG`: implicit differentiation; it computes the hypergradient by approximately solving a linear system arising from the hypergradient equation by conjugate gradient.
 As `fixed_point`, `CG` needs only infromation of the last iterate.
 IMPORTANT N0TE: the Jacobian of the update mapping (w.r.t. the inner variables) must be symmetric!
 - `CG_normal_eq`: implicit differentiation: As above, but uses conjugate gradient on the normal equations to deal with the non-symmetric case.

+Where available, the parameter `K` controls the number of iterations of the  hypergradient approximation algorithms.
+Generally speaking, higher `K` correspond to higher accuracy and higher computation time (scales linearly with `K`)

 ## Cite